Engage your reader by writing about everyday life using ordinary words, or illuminating them with a story.

 Simple language is an uncomplicated way to connect with your audience who may have English as their first language, broadening your audience numbers.

 Why you need to use verbs and not nouns in your copy

 When you're using verbs in your copy you're using 'doing' words, making it easier for you to paint a picture in the reader's mind.

-Noun phrases are often used and sound like a defense mechanism, put people on a negative footing the moment they start reading your copy.
+Noun phrases are often used and sound like a defence mechanism, putting people on a negative footing the moment they start reading your copy.